 There are few people in the premium cigar business who are respected as much as Michael Herklots.
 I also imagine there’s no one younger than Herklots who commands as much respect as he does.

 Herklots started his career in Boston at The Humidor before heading to Gloucester Street Cigar Co.
 He became well-known for his tenure working at Davidoff’s New York City retail stores, eventually becoming the person in charge of both of them.
-He’s a person that is a regular keynote speaker at most cigar conferences; he’s someone that gets profiled in non-cigar publications; he’s someone that hangs out with celebrity chefs; but most importantly, he’s someone that’s respected by seemingly everyone in this business.
+He’s a person who is a regular keynote speaker at most cigar conferences; he’s someone who gets profiled in non-cigar publications; he’s someone who hangs out with celebrity chefs; but most importantly, he’s someone who’s respected by seemingly everyone in this business.

 I have no idea where Herklots might end up, but it’s clearly the biggest question coming out of today’s news.
 I suspect that Herklots will receive plenty of interest from a variety of cigar companies.
 I also suspect that Herklots could find a job in plenty of other industries, particularly if they are at the intersection of luxury and men’s products.